United Kingdom

 • Profits of a UK property rental business.

-The meaning of PE for UK tax purposes is set out in statute; it is largely based on the OECD Model Tax Convention definition, but it is not identical in all respects.
+The meaning of PE for UK tax purposes is set out in statute.
+Historically the UK’s definition, though largely based on the OECD Model Tax Convention definition, was not identical in all respects.
+Legislation has been included in Finance Bill (No2) 2025 which will align the definitions and attribution rules.
+When enacted, these changes will take effect from 1 January 2026.
+(See more in the Significant Developments section above).
 Subject to the terms of the relevant DTT, a non-resident company will have a PE in the United Kingdom if:

 • it has a fixed place of business in the United Kingdom through which the business of the company is wholly or partly carried on, or